-Companies like LinkedIn have reaped immense benefits from developing algorithms for decisionmaking in the human resources domain.
-According to a recent survey in Fortune, nearly 65 percent of Fortune 500 companies now use prediction models for recruiting, hiring, training, and onboarding new workers, and 38 percent use them for analyzing and manipulating team dynamics.
+Companies like LinkedIn have reaped immense benefits from developing algorithms for decision-making in the human resources domain.
+According to a recent survey in Fortune, nearly 65 percent of Fortune 500 companies now use prediction models for recruiting, hiring, training, and onboarding new used hacked LinkedIn data to identify when workers were most vulnerable to being recruited by other firms, and which individuals were most likely to accept a salary freeze without leaving their jobs.